 Bake for another 20 to 30 minutes or until the chicken breasts are cooked all the way through and the vegetables are tender.

-Serve over brown rice or noodles if desired.
+Serve over brown rice, cauliflower rice or noodles if desired.

 Serving Size 1 chicken breast and 1 cup vegetables